 In the first class action pending in Canada, Conseil Québécois Sur Le Tabac Et La Santé and Jean-Yves Blais v.
 Imperial Tobacco Ltd., Rothmans, Benson & Hedges Inc. and JTI-Macdonald Corp., Quebec Superior Court, Canada, filed in November 1998, RBH and other Canadian cigarette manufacturers (Imperial Tobacco Canada Ltd. and JTI-Macdonald Corp.) are defendants.
 The plaintiffs, an anti-smoking organization and an individual smoker, sought compensatory and punitive damages for each member of the class who suffers allegedly from certain smoking-related diseases.
 The class was certified in 2005.
 The trial court issued its judgment on May 27, 2015.
-The trial court found RBH and two other Canadian manufacturers liable and found that the class members' compensatory damages totaled approximately CAD 15.5 billion, including prejudgment interest (approximately \$12.2 billion).
+The trial court found RBH and two other Canadian manufacturers liable and found that the class members' compensatory damages totaled approximately CAD 15.5 billion, including pre-judgment interest (approximately \$12 billion).
 The trial court awarded compensatory damages on a joint and several liability basis, allocating 20% to our subsidiary (approximately CAD 3.1 billion, including pre-judgment interest (approximately \$2.4 billion)).
-In addition, the trial court awarded CAD 90,000 (approximately \$70,800) in punitive damages, allocating CAD 30,000 (approximately \$23,600) to RBH.
+In addition, the trial court awarded CAD 90,000 (approximately \$69,700) in punitive damages, allocating CAD 30,000 (approximately \$23,200) to RBH.
 The trial court estimated the disease class at 99,957 members.
 RBH appealed to the Court of Appeal of Quebec.
-In October 2015, the Court of Appeal ordered RBH to furnish security totaling CAD 226 million (approximately \$178 million) to cover both the Létourneau and Blais cases, which RBH has paid in installments through March 2017.
-The Court of Appeal ordered Imperial Tobacco Canada Ltd. to furnish security totaling CAD 758 million (approximately \$596 million) in installments through June 2017.
+In October 2015, the Court of Appeal ordered RBH to furnish security totaling CAD 226 million (approximately \$175 million) to cover both the Létourneau and Blais cases, which RBH has paid in installments through March 2017.
+The Court of Appeal ordered Imperial Tobacco Canada Ltd. to furnish security totaling CAD 758 million (approximately \$586 million) in installments through June 2017.
 JTI Macdonald Corp. was not required to furnish security in accordance with plaintiffs' motion.
 The Court of Appeal ordered that the security is payable upon a final judgment of the Court of Appeal affirming the trial court's judgment or upon further order of the Court of Appeal.

-On March 1, 2019, the Court of Appeal issued a decision largely affirming the trial court's findings of liability and the compensatory and punitive damages award while reducing the total amount of compensatory damages to approximately CAD 13.5 billion including interest (approximately \$10.6 billion) due to the trial court's error in the calculation of interest.
+On March 1, 2019, the Court of Appeal issued a decision largely affirming the trial court's findings of liability and the compensatory and punitive damages award while reducing the total amount of compensatory damages to approximately CAD 13.5 billion including interest (approximately \$10.5 billion) due to the trial court's error in the calculation of interest.
 The compensatory damages award is on a joint and several basis with an allocation of 20% to RBH (approximately CAD 2.7 billion, including pre-judgment interest (approximately \$2.1 billion)).
-The Court of Appeal upheld the trial court's findings that defendants violated the Civil Code of Quebec, the Quebec Charter of Human Rights and Freedoms, and the Quebec Consumer Protection Act by failing to warn adequately of the dangers of smoking and by conspiring to prevent consumers from learning of the dangers of smoking.
-The Court of Appeal further held that the plaintiffs either need not prove, or had adequately proven, that these faults were a cause of the class members' injuries.
-In accordance with the judgment, defendants were required to deposit their respective portions of the damages awarded in both the Létourneau case described below and the Blais case, approximately CAD 1.1 billion (approximately \$865 million), into trust accounts within 60 days.
-RBH's share of the deposit was approximately CAD 257 million net of tax, as tobacco litigation-related expense, in the first quarter of 2019.
+The Court of Appeal upheld the trial court's findings that defendants violated the Civil Code of Quebec, the Quebec Charter of Human Rights and Freedoms, and the Quebec Consumer Protection Act by failing to warn adequately of the dangers of smoking and by conspiring to prevent consumers from learning of the class members' injuries.
+In accordance with the judgment, defendants were required to deposit their respective portions of the damages awarded in both the Létourneau case described below and the Blais case, approximately CAD 1.1 billion (approximately \$852 million), into trust accounts within 60 days.
+RBH's share of the deposit was approximately CAD 257 million (approximately \$852 million).
 The charge reflects PMI's assessment of the portion of the judgment that represents probable and estimable loss prior to the deconsolidation of RBH and corresponds to the trust account deposit required by the judgment.